 - The platform provides continuous improvement and shorter release cycles by optimizing DevOps practices and tooling.

-- Core back-end services are portable and reusable, which decreases the cost of developing an app in any touchpoint.
+- Core back-end services are portable and reusable, which decreases the cost of developing an app at any touchpoint.

 What are the risks of MXDP?